MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Drive-Map.md

 *Determine the First Available Drive Letter*

 The extension needs to determine the first available drive letter before it can map any network location.
-To accomplish this, the extensions creates a list of lower case letters starting with the <letter> attribute’s value and ending with the letter ‘z’.
-The extension then iterates through each letter in the list of letter to determine the first available drive letter, starting with the <letter> attribute’s value.
+To accomplish this, the extensions creates a list of lower case letters starting with the <letter> attributeâ€™s value and ending with the letter â€˜zâ€™.
+The extension then iterates through each letter in the list of letter to determine the first available drive letter, starting with the <letter> attributeâ€™s value.

 The extension determines a letter qualifies as available first by using the WNetGetConnection API to determine if the current letter in the list of letters is mapped to a network drive or associated with a physical device.